Ægir: Gymir

 The name Gymir may indicate that Ægir was understood as the father of the beautiful jötunn Gerðr; they may also have been two different figures sharing the same name (see Gymir, father of Gerðr).
 Both the prose introduction to Lokasenna and Skáldskaparmál state that Ægir is also known as Gymir, the father of the jötunn Gerðr.
 Rudolf Simek argues that, if understood to be two different entities, this may stem from an erroneous interpretation of kennings in which different jötunn-names are used interchangeably.

 Hlér, Læsø, Lejre, and Snow

 As highlighted above in Skáldskaparmál, the name of the island Læsø in Denmark references Hlér (Old Norse Hléysey 'Hlér's Island').
 Simek speculates that Hlér may therefore have been seen as something of an ancestor of the island.

-Two sources list the personified snow, Snær (Old Norse 'snow'), as Hlér's son.
-Book nine of Saxo Grammaticus's 12th century history of Denmark Gesta Danorum contains mention of a figure by the name of Lerus (from Old Norse Hlér) whose son is Snio (from Old Norse Snær 'Snow').
-The Danish chronicle of Lejre, Chronicon Lethrense also connects the two, and the name Lejre may, like Læsø, derive from the jötunn.
+Some medieval Danish chronicles mention Hler and connect him with a figure named Snær (Old Norse 'snow').
+In the Latin-language Chronicon Lethrense ("Chronicle of Lejre"; the name Lejre may, like Læsø, derive from Hler) and Old Danish Gesta Danorum på danskæ, a giant named Lae (or Lee) who lived on the island of Leshø had a shepherd named Snyo (or Snio, from Old Norse Snær 'Snow').
+When Raka, the dog king of the Danes had died, Lae sent Snyo to win the kingship of Denmark from King Athisl of Sweden, which he did.
+King Snyo was cruel to his subjects, and only a man named Røth (or Roth) would stand up to him.
+Snyo sent Røth to Lae's island to ask Lae how King Snyo would die, but expecting that Røth would die in the attempt.
+Lae refused to answer Røth's request until Røth had said three truthful things.
+Røth said that he had never seen thicker walls on a house than on Lae's, that he had never seen a man with so many heads as Lae, and that if he got away from there, he would never long to be back.
+Lae therefore released Røth and prophesied that Snyo would die from being bitten to death by lice.
+In the Chronicon Lethrense, Røth only announces this in Snyo's court before lice erupt from Snyo's nostrils and ears to eat him to death; in the Gesta Danorum på danskæ, Lae gives Røth a pair of gloves for Snyo, who is eaten to death by lice when he pulls them on.